statisticsnorway/dapla-js-project/README.md

     * yarn coverage and handle response - done
     * yarn build OR yarn package and handle response -done
     * if all ok
         * create a new branch -done
         * bump version number -done
         * push to the new branch -done
         * create a PR on the new branch
-    * cra-templates have to be handled differently
+    * cra-templates have to be handled differently -done

 ## References